zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 ### 2.2.
 Networking considerations ###

-Most of the times the `docker-compose-host` machine is not configured with packet forwarding then it can be done using below command (if you have already done it in any other section then don't repeat).
+Most of the times the `docker-compose-host` machine is not configured with packet forwarding.
+It can be done using the command below (if you have already done it in any other section then don't repeat).

 **This is the most important step towards end-to-end connectivity.**